 Throughout the year, our Rabbi has also presented programs focusing on religious thought, perspectives on God, liturgy patterns, and psychology with examinations of Reconstructionist ideas and practice, sometimes compared with other forms of Jewish expression.
 The spring, we will turn to a study of Different Voices/Authors in the Bible and then look at the Beginning of Midrash and Rabbinic Arguments.

 In this time of relative isolation, our opportunities to connect with Mishkan Ha’am members and newcomers have been consistently valued and enjoyed.
-Everyone is encouraged to participate in our Adult Learning and Book and Film Discussion meetings, or to just listen and learn.
+Everyone is encouraged to participate in our Community Learning and Book and Film Discussion meetings, or to just listen and learn.
 Please join us!

 Book/ Film Discussion Group

-As part of our Adult Learning Program we have developed a Book/Film Discussion Group that chooses works by or about Jewish or Israeli writers or topics.
+As part of our Community Learning Program we have developed a Book/Film Discussion Group that chooses works by or about Jewish or Israeli writers or topics.
 The topics are generated by our members through the Book/ Film Group Planning Committee.
 This has stimulated interesting and sometimes difficult discussions such as those about the Israeli/Palistianian conflict.
 Often the Rabbi leads the discussion, but sometimes a member of the community leads the discussion on a topic that he/she is interested in or knowledgeable about.
 Last year we read books about Spinoza and Maimonides and for our film, we watched “Unorthodox”.

-This summer we interfaced with the Adult Learning committee and presented two programs on racism.
+This summer we interfaced with the Community Learning committee and presented two programs on racism.
 One was a film, “Just Mercy” and the other was a book, “How to be an Antiracist” by Ibram X. Kendi.
 This fall we read and discussed “Ten Myths About Israel” by Ilan Pappe.
 We will continue to interface with the Adult Learning Committee while trying to understand the past and present of the Israeli/ Palestinian conflict and future plans to hopefully bring about peace in Israel and Palestine.
 Going forward, we will be asking the community for recommendations for Jewish and Israeli novels and films.